NiordFresh/MiniWUManager/README.md

 This project is licensed under the GPL-3.0 License.
 See the LICENSE file for more information.
 ```

 > ⚠️ **Disclaimer**: MiniWUManager is an independent tool.
-Edgeify is not affiliated with Microsoft Corporation.
+MiniWUManager is not affiliated with Microsoft Corporation.